VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 ## Planned :icon-checklist:

 +++ In Progress :icon-clock:
-- [ ] Support tickets having categories respective to the issue

 - [ ] Feedbacks visible to facility staff for their own controllers
     - Most recent 5 feedback for visiting controllers that are home in VATCAR maybe?
 - [ ] Enhance event roster system